DETAILED ACTION

 Regarding claim 11, Wallin/Martinelli further teaches the annular channel further comprises a basin face (EAFM56, basin face) comprising an inwardmost floor of the annular channel, a tangent of the basin face parallel to at least a portion of the base floor (EAFM56, basin face, shown as an inwardmost floor of the annular channel, and shown having an imaginary tangent line that is parallel to a portion of the base floor).
 See details in the parent claim 10 rejection above, including the motivation for a person of ordinary skill in the art to modify.

-Regarding claim 12, Wallin/Martinelli further teaches the annular channel further comprises an outward bend face comprising a second curved bend of the strengthening face outwardly from the basin face and away from the inner compartment and toward the base floor (EAFM56, second curve, defines an outward bend face, which faces outwardly from the basin face and the inner compartment, and toward the base floor).
+Regarding claim 12, Wallin/Martinelli further teaches the annular channel further comprises an outward bend face comprising a second curved bend of the first region outwardly from the basin face and away from the inner compartment and toward the base floor (EAFM56, second curve, defines an outward bend face, which faces outwardly from the basin face and the inner compartment, and toward the base floor).
 See details in the parent claim 10 rejection above, including the motivation for a person of ordinary skill in the art to modify.

 Regarding claim 14, Wallin/Martinelli further teaches the joining plane is a circle (EAFM56, joining plane, shown as a circle).
 See details in the parent claim 10 rejection above, including the motivation for a person of ordinary skill in the art to modify.